Every business needs to follow the rules, no matter its size or complexity.

 A Compliance Management System (CMS) comprises all the documents, processes, controls, functions, and tools that bring an organization into legal, regulatory, and industry-standard compliance and help maintain that compliance.

 - Complaints and resolution records

 - Internal and external audit reports

 - Compliance management solutions

-Frameworks help, but even then, a timeframe of a year or more is not uncommon just to establish compliance with a single standard or regulation-and then there are updates with which to stay current, new frameworks to be concerned about, and changes in your own systems that demand attention.
+Frameworks help, but even then, a timeframe of a year or more is typical to establish compliance with a single standard or regulation.
+In addition, there are updates with which to stay current, new frameworks to be concerned, and changes in your systems that demand attention.

-Even companies with GRC teams use software to help them manage their compliance programs.
-The best software not only alerts you to compliance gaps but updates its databases as regulations and standards change, help you manage workflows, and collect and keep your audit trail documentation.
+Even companies with dedicated compliance teams use software to help them manage their compliance programs.
+The best software alerts you to compliance gaps and updates its databases as regulations and standards change, helps you manage workflows, and collects and keeps your audit trail documentation.

-- Our software-as-a-service analyzes your systems, protocols, and controls and tells you where you are in compliance, and where you fall short.
+- Our software-as-a-service analyzes your systems, protocols, and controls and tells you where you comply and fall short.

-- Zen compares and contrasts compliance requirements of more than a dozen frameworks to help you avoid repetition, making compliance more efficient.
+- ROAR compares and contrasts compliance requirements of more than a dozen frameworks to help you avoid repetition, making compliance more efficient.

 - Vendor surveys help ensure third-party compliance.
-Zen generates and sends these for you, and collects and compiles responses.
+ROAR generates and sends these for you and collects and compiles responses.

-- Our ZenConnect plug-in lets you integrate risk management and compliance activities with all your business applications.
+- With Reciprocity ROAR and ZenRisk, you integrate risk management and compliance activities with all your business applications.

 - Our “Single Source of Truth” repository collects and stores all your audit-trail documentation for easy retrieval at audit time.